 - Strategic aim 1

 - Strategic aim 2

 - Strategic aim 3

 - Strategic aim 4

 - Strategic aim 5

+- A word from our members

+- A word from our data partners

 Strategic aim 2 Make biological data and information available to everyone

 The purpose of the NBN Atlas is to provide a central location for wildlife data, making it easier for the data to be used in decision-making to protect the environment.
 Therefore, one of the main aims is that data from the NBN Atlas will be increasingly used and cited in peer reviewed publications and research.
 The incidences of this are increasing, as shown by the use of NBN Atlas data in a number of publications over the last year.